 Town House, Belgravia

-Originally built as a single-family dwelling, with mews house, the property has over the years been subject to numerous unsympathetic alterations and additions.
+Originally built as a single-family dwelling, with mews house, the property has been subject to numerous unsympathetic alterations and additions over the years.
 Most recently the building comprised four apartments arranged across its six floors while the connection through to the mews house had also been lost.

 Rodić Davidson Architects were commissioned by the owner of the property to prepare proposals for the building’s restoration to its original historic use as a single-family dwelling.
 Planning and Listed Building consent for the amalgamation of the subdivided units into one dwelling was granted by Westminster City Council in 2015.
 This consent included many improvements to the building which sought to repair its historic plan form and reinstate important heritage features that had been previously lost or obscured by earlier alterations.
 The consented proposals also contain a new basement storey and a new lift.